Thostin/Bmanim/README.md

 # Bmanim

-I want to make a animation of langton's ant.
+I want to make an animation of langton's ant.